 I’m going to end the rant about Instagram and jump right into the details of this outfit.
 That’s a lot more fun, don’t you think?
 This look features an off-the-shoulder top that I bought at Banana Republic.
 It was cute and on sale, so I couldn’t resist!
 And can we talk about these ridiculous distressed jeans?
 They take the concept of ‘raw hem’ to a whole other level.
 Obsessed!!
 Sadly, I couldn’t find the exact pair online, but they’re from Zara and very similar to these.

 As far as accessories are concerned, I’m rocking my new L’Enveloppe clutch from Tuck Shop Trading Co., from their recent collaboration with Poolside bags.
-It’s a gorgeous, handwoven straw fold over clutch, featuring the hand embroidered ‘6’.
+It’s a gorgeous, handwoven straw fold over clutch, featuring the hand-embroidered ‘6’.
 I love how the pop of blue in the embroidery looks with the floral print on my top.
+I love embroidery and I would love to be able to do it myself one day.
+I’ve been looking at some machine embroidery designs but I don’t own a sewing machine at the minute.
+How cool would it be to sew your own outfits?
+It has always been a dream of mine!
+I think the embroidery on the bag is my favorite part of the outfit.
 Ultimately though, I love the whole collection.
 I still want the LOL Tote, as well as the Zero Fucks Given Bag (though I don’t know if I can pull that one off as well).

 The Tuck Shop Trading Co.